aleksdags/lets-play/docs/TryHackMe/Carnage.md

 ![](../screenshots/Carnage/Carnage_022.png)

-Ans: maldivehost.net
+Answer: maldivehost.net

 What are the first eleven characters that the victim host sends out to the malicious domain involved in the post-infection traffic?

 ![](../screenshots/Carnage/Carnage_023.png)

-Ans: zLIisQRWZI9
+Answer: zLIisQRWZI9

 What was the length for the first packet sent out to the C2 server?

 ![](../screenshots/Carnage/Carnage_024.png)

-Ans: 281
+Answer: 281

 What was the Server header for the malicious domain from the previous question?

 ![](../screenshots/Carnage/Carnage_025.png)

-Ans: Apache/2.4.49 (cPanel) OpenSSL/1.1.1l mod_bwlimited/1.4
+Answer: Apache/2.4.49 (cPanel) OpenSSL/1.1.1l mod_bwlimited/1.4

 The malware used an API to check for the IP address of the victim’s machine.
 What was the date and time when the DNS query for the IP check domain occurred? (**answer format**: yyyy-mm-dd hh:mm:ss UTC)